Random matrix products when the top Lyapunov exponent is simple: Acknowledgements

 \section{Acknowledgements}

 Both authors have the pleasure to thank Emmanuel Breuillard for fruitful discussions.
 It is also a pleasure to thank \c Ca$\breve{\textrm{g}}$ri Sert for enlightening discussions on the joint spectral radius/spectrum.
 Part of this project was financed by the European Research Council, grant no 617129.
-RA thanks also UFR Mathématiques, Université de Rennes 1 for the facilities given in January 2017.
+RA thanks also UFR Math\'{e}matiques, Universit\'{e} de Rennes 1 for the facilities given in January 2017.